 It will provide knowledge of how to find data, analyse data efficiently, and visualise stories in a way that will appeal to readers and viewers.

 The module is assessed by an exam and a piece of data journalism coursework.

-VIDEOJOURNALISM FOR DIGITAL PLATFORMS

-Videojournalism for digital platforms is a compulsory module on the following courses only:
+VIDEOJOURNALISM FOR DIGITAL PLATFORMS Videojournalism for digital platforms is a compulsory module on all our NCTJ-accredited courses.